-Design.
+Design

 This week we will again require that you prepare a written "design" for your program before lab.
+You only need to provide a design for the AppleGame and AppleGameController classes since we provide the code for the other two classes.
 At the beginning of the lab, we'll come around and briefly examine each of your designs to make sure you are on the right track.
 At the same time, we'll assign a grade to your design.

-Implementation.
+Implementation

 As usual, we suggest a staged approach to the implementation of this program.
 This allows you to identify and deal with logical errors quickly.
 The size of your applet should be 300 pixels wide by 525 pixels tall.